 : Converting From Any Traditional IRA Into a Roth IRA Allowable conversions.

 You can withdraw all or part of the assets from a traditional IRA and reinvest them (within 60 days) in a Roth IRA.
 The amount that you withdraw and timely contribute (convert) to the Roth IRA is called a conversion contribution.
 If properly (and timely) rolled over, the 10% additional tax on early distributions will not apply.
-Page 29
+However, a part or all of the distribution from your traditional IRA may be included in gross income and subjected to ordinary income tax.

 You may be able to treat a contribution made to one type of IRA as having been made to a different type of IRA.
 This is called recharacterizing the contribution.